MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/two-factor-authentication.md

 # Two-Factor Authentication

-**Two-Factor Authentication** allows you to reinforce security on your **PlayFab Game Manager** account by adding one more step to the authentication process.
+**Two-Factor Authentication** allows you to reinforce security on your **PlayFab Game Manager Account** by adding one more step to the authentication process.

-It does so by adding a device-factor to the authentication process, which only allows you to authenticate if you possess a certain device, specifically registered for this purpose.
+It does so by adding a device-factor to the **Authentication** process, which only allows you to authenticate if you possess a certain device, specifically registered for this purpose.

 ## Configuring Two-Factor Authentication

 Install a **Two-Factor Authentication App** to your device.
-You can search on your own application, or select your platform from the following list:
+You can search on your own **Application**, or select your platform from the following list:

 - [iPhone, iPad, and iPod Touch](https://itunes.apple.com/us/app/google-authenticator/id388497605?mt=8)
 - [Android phone or tablet](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2)